-Update: You may also want to check out “The Top 25 Slideshares, Videos, Vines and More From 2014.”
+Update: You may also want to check out “The Top Slideshares of 2015” and “The Top 25 Slideshares and Videos From 2014.”

 You may have heard me talk about how Slideshare is one of the greatest opportunities in content marketing.
 With more than 50 Million visitors per month and more than 100 million pageviews, slideshare is one of the top websites in the world and should be a key focus of any B2B content marketing program.

 According to Comscore, Slideshare is used by business owners and business executives at a rate 5 times any other social network!
 The top categories in Slideshare are Business and Technology, followed by Education, Travel and Health.

 So I looked through the most popular presentations published in the last 12 months and picked the top 25 slideshare presentations of 2013 for business leaders, marketers and growth hackers.
 Reading through the list and paging through the slides is like taking a training course on some of the biggest trends in business and marketing.

 Did I miss any of your favorites?
 Let me know what you think in the comments below.

 The 25 Best Slideshare Presentations of 2013

 1. KPCB Internet Trends 2013 from Kleiner Perkins Caufield & Byers